thai-nm/devops-foundation/kubernetes/README.md

-# DevOps Foundation: Kubernetes
+# Module: Kubernetes

-*This repository contains materials used in Kubernetes module of DevOps Foundation course.*
+*This directory contains lecture materials for the Kubernetes module.*